karzuin/jokes_library_MS3/README.md

 [Back to top](#table-of-contents)

-# Features<hr>
+## Features<hr>
 ## Accessible to all users

 - The homepage consists of the main heading, navbar with links to the homepage, register page and log in page.
 - There is a welcome message where you can click to get more information on how to use the website.
-- The search box allows the user to search for jokes with keywords, they also have the option to reset the input field or search.
+- The search box allows the user to quickly search for jokes, usernames and categories with keywords, they also have the option to reset the input field or search.
 - The Joke Bank displays all the jokes in the database with the option to like or dislike them.
 - On the left of the joke bank are the jokes in their categories, so the user may want to read particular type of jokes.
 - In the footer are social links that open up to their respective homepages.